 EU regulator advises on use of Lilly's COVID-19 antibody cocktail

-March 5 (Reuters) - Europe's medicines regulator said on Friday an antibody drug combination developed by Eli Lilly and Co LLY.N can be used to treat COVID-19 patients who do not require oxygen support and are at high risk of progressing to severe illness.
+March 5 (Reuters) - Europe's medicines regulator said on Friday Eli Lilly and Co's LLY.N antibody drug combination can be used to treat COVID-19 patients who do not require oxygen support and are at high risk of progressing to severe illness.

-The recommendation can now be used as guidance in individual European nations on the possible use of the combination of bamlanivimab and etesevimab, before a marketing authorisation is issued, the European Medicines Agency said. (https://bit.ly/3kMpkZr)
+The recommendation can now be used as guidance in individual European nations on the possible use of the combination of bamlanivimab and etesevimab, before a broader approval is given, the European Medicines Agency (EMA) said. (https://bit.ly/3kMpkZr)

+The medicines in the cocktail, given via a drip, belong to a class of drugs known as monoclonal antibodies, which are synthetically manufactured copies of infection-fighting proteins produced naturally by the human body.

+The EMA said while results indicated the combination reduced the amount of virus present in the back of the nose and throat, there was some uncertainty around the benefits of using bamlanivimab alone.
+However, the regulator did not rule out the monotherapy as a possible option.

 (Reporting by Indranil Sarkar in Bengaluru; Editing by Shounak Dasgupta)